 Also, please do not rely on the advice of Immigration information officers.
 (Although you would think that you would always get good advice from USCIS unfortunately, this is not always the case).
 There are many good and knowledgeable Immigration information officers.
 However, Immigration information officers are not attorneys and are not in the business of representing you and your interests.
 They are not experts in Immigration law.
 More importantly, if you do get bad advice USCIS does not take any responsibility for any incorrect advice you may have received.
 You will likely be stuck with the consequences of any decisions you make based on relying on any information you receive from immigration information officers.
 Be very careful in this area.

 You can hire a non-attorney to type your paperwork.
 You can save some money by hiring a non-attorney to type your paperwork.
 However, you need to remember that every document you file with USCIS, even those that seem harmless, can have legal consequences.
 You will need to ask yourself whether it is in your best interests to be filing paperwork with the U.S. government, under penalty of perjury, which could affect your family’s future, with the help of a non-attorney.
+Also, do you really want to turn over your birth certificate , tax return, social security number etc. to individuals who may not be licensed regulated or insured?
+In our office only licensed and insured attorneys have access to your sensitive information.

 Not All Immigration Attorneys have the same level of expertise.
 Just because an attorney has been licensed to practice in your state does not mean they have the level of expertise to handle your case.
 Your case is very important and should be handled by an experienced Immigration Attorney.
 You should ask the attorney questions to determine if they have the experience necessary to handle your case.